tparchman/F23_BIOL792/week2_UnixII/unixII_primer.md

 Compression and de-compression are regular activities associated with large text data files, so get comfortable with it. `gzip` is a command for compressing and decompressing files.

-The compressed .gz file can be easily decompressed.
+Compressed .gz files can be easily decompressed.

     $ gunzip sample_passerina.fastq.gz

+And compression is similarly easy.
 The below command will create the compressed file "sample_passerina.fastq".

     $ gzip sample_passerina.fastq